-Installing an amp to your car stereo system will boost your listening experience with booming bass.
-After all, isn’t that what most of us want when we listen to our favorite beats?
-In most cases when it comes to subwoofers, they have what is called an amplifier which is used to enhance the sound.
-Normally, we’d suggest you get the best, as is the case with our list of top under seat subwoofers for your car, some of which already have them.
-However, what if the subwoofer you bought didn’t come with an amp, did you just sink money into a device that is now virtually useless?
-Rest assured that you can still hook up the subwoofer to your car stereo without an amp.
+Installing an amp to your car stereo system will significantly boost your bass.
+In most cases, subwoofers already come with an amplifier to enhance the sound.
+But what if the subwoofer you bought didn’t come with an amp, did you just sink money into a device that is now useless?
+Luckily, no. In this guide, we’ll teach you how to connect a subwoofer to a car stereo without an amp.

 What You Need

-Before we take you through the step-by-step process of how to connect everything, we will give you a list of necessary tools you need before you even start the job.
-Go down our checklist and make sure you have everything.
+Before we take you through the step-by-step process of how to connect everything, here are the necessary tools you need:

 - Spanner and a hammer